ART ON VINE

 What should a newcomer expect from their first Art on Vine experience?

-There is something different about buying a piece of art directly from the person who made it.
-Grab a drink, walk the aisles, and support the creative spirit of Ohio.
+Art on Vine is a 100% free, family-friendly local maker's market!
+There is something special about buying a piece of art directly from the person who made it.
+Grab a drink, walk the aisles, and support the creative spirit of Cincinnati.

 How do local artists benefit from Art on Vine?